 Applicants refused admission are welcome to submit a new application for a future school year.

-ISR provides a learning focused education in English and is internationally accredited by the Council of International Schools and locally accredited by the Latvian Ministry of Education.
+ISR provides a learning focused education in English and is internationally accredited by the Council of International Schools and locally accredited by the Latvian State Education Quality Service.

 International School of Riga Kalnciema iela 118, Riga, LV-1046, LATVIA